Blog

 Instagram Analytics

-Instagram is unlike any other platform in that it provides access to more metrics law firms can use to gauge success.
+Instagram is unlike any other platform in that it provides access to more metrics that law firms can use to gauge success.
 With a variety of post types on the platform, Instagram analytics focuses on determining how people are engaging with your posts.

-Engagement rate tells you the percentage of people who engaged with your post out of how many people saw it.
+Engagement rate – tells you the percentage of people who engaged with your post out of how many people saw it.

 Saves – shows you how many times your post has been bookmarked.

-Audience growth is a unique metric that shows how many followers you’ve gained or lost each day.
+Audience growth – is a unique metric that shows how many followers you’ve gained or lost each day.

-Watch through rate is a metric unique to video content like Reels.
+Watch-through rate – is a metric unique to video content like Reels.
 It’s the percentage of people who’ve watched your content from beginning to end.

 Instagram Stories views tells you how many people viewed your Instagram story.

-Lastly, Best Time to Post is where Instagram shows you what time you should post based on engagement with your past posts.
+Lastly, Best Time to Post – is where Instagram shows you what time you should post based on engagement with your past posts.

 YouTube Analytics